fremz74/dvwa-raspberrypi-lab/README.md

 This project demonstrates how to deploy **DVWA (Damn Vulnerable Web Application)** on a Raspberry Pi for security learning purposes.

-## Project Overview

-DVWA is a deliberately vulnerable web application used to practice web security testing and exploitation techniques.

 ## ⚠️ Disclaimer